-- Pro - Asian Handicap HT (Half-Time) Betting gives you the option to cover two out of three outcomes when backing a +AH, which can offer good value given how cagey first halfs can sometimes be.
+- Pro - Asian Handicap HT betting gives you the option to cover two out of three outcomes when backing a +AH, which can offer good value given how cagey first halfs can sometimes be.

 - Pro - You're likely to have a higher strike rate using any kind of Asian Handicap betting as opposed to match markets.